swapilverma/Quiz-app/README.md

 # FUN quizzes!!

 Hi!!
-Welcome to the quiz app
+Welcome to the Quiz app

 Here, i have created a multiple choice fun quiz regarding the famous TV show "FRIENDS".